zxu28/runningmetric/README.md

-# 🏃‍♂️ RunningMetrics
+# 🏃‍♂️ Mini Strava Analyzer

-A modern React web application for analyzing running data from GPX files.
-Upload your running data and visualize your performance with beautiful charts and statistics.
+A modern React + TypeScript application for analyzing running data from GPX files.
+Upload your running data and visualize your performance with beautiful charts and insights.

 ## 🚀 Live App